Pulpican Mbuna (Maylandia pulpican)

 | Shrimp and very small fish | ❌ Avoid | Likely to be harassed or eaten |

-Always use a tropical fish quarantine tank for 2-4 weeks before adding new cichlids to the main display.
+Always use a quarantine tank for 2-4 weeks before adding new cichlids to the main display.
 This protects established fish, reduces disease risk and lets you observe temperament before full introduction.

 Red dragon peacock cichlid breeding is very achievable in the home aquarium once the fish are mature, well fed and kept in stable conditions.
 This species is a maternal mouthbrooder, which means the female carries the fertilised eggs in her mouth until the fry are developed enough to be released.
 For best results, keep one male with several females rather than trying to force a single pair in a cramped tank.
-A proper red dragon peacock cichlid breeding pair setup still benefits from extra females because it spreads male attention.
+Even a designated red dragon peacock cichlid breeding pair setup benefits from extra females, because it spreads male attention.

 Use a spacious tank with sand, flat stones and calm but clean water.
-If you are asking what do you need for a tropical fish tank before attempting breeding, the essentials are stable filtration, warm water, high-quality food and low stress.
+The essentials before attempting breeding are stable filtration, warm water, high-quality food and low stress.
 The male will choose and defend a spawning site, often a shallow pit in the sand or a flat rock.

 When ready, the male intensifies in colour and displays to females with flared fins and body quivering.
 After spawning, the female picks up the eggs.
-Some new keepers panic when they do not see fry and start searching for tropical fish tank eggs or even yellow eggs in tropical fish tank.
-With this species, the eggs are usually held in the female's mouth rather than left exposed on décor.
+New keepers sometimes worry when they cannot see eggs on the décor – with this species, the eggs are normally held safely in the female's mouth rather than left exposed.

 Incubation commonly lasts around 18-28 days depending on temperature and female condition.
 During this time, the female may eat very little.
 Once released, fry can take freshly hatched brine shrimp, powdered fry food and finely crushed pellets.
-If you are checking what should my tropical fish tank levels be or what should tropical fish tank levels be, breeding fish need especially stable ammonia and nitrite at zero, with nitrate kept low through regular water changes.
+Breeding fish need especially stable water: ammonia and nitrite at zero, with nitrate kept low through regular water changes.

 The biggest breeding mistakes are overstocking, using fish that are too young, and stressing the female.
 In some tanks the male may be too persistent, so extra females and line-of-sight breaks help.
-If you are wondering what is tropical fish tank husbandry at its best, it is simply stable water, correct diet and patient observation.
-This species is not one of the easiest fish for complete beginners, but it is very rewarding once the basics are mastered.
+At its best, husbandry for this fish is simply stable water, the correct diet and patient observation.
+This is not one of the easiest species for complete beginners, but it is very rewarding once the basics are mastered.

 If you are choosing between peacock cichlids, the most useful comparison is colour style, aggression level and how the fish fits your tank plan.
-The red dragon peacock cichlid or alternative species question usually comes down to whether you want a warm red centrepiece or a different peacock pattern.
+Choosing the red dragon peacock cichlid or alternative species usually comes down to whether you want a warm red centrepiece or a different peacock pattern.
 For many aquarists, the Red Dragon is the best visual focal point in a mixed peacock display.

 | Feature | Red Dragon Peacock | Rubin Red Peacock |